1950 removal of the Stone of Scone: Background

-Theft of the Stone
+Removal of the Stone

 In December 1950, a few days before Christmas, the four students from Glasgow drove to London in two Ford Anglias, a journey which took them eighteen hours.
 On arrival in London they had a brief meeting at a Lyons Corner House and decided to make an immediate attempt at removing the Stone from the Abbey.
 Later that day, Ian Hamilton hid under a trolley in the Abbey, but was caught by a nightwatchman after the Abbey doors had been closed, briefly questioned, and then let go.

-The following day Vernon and Stuart returned to Westminster Abbey and learned some information on the watchmen's shifts.
+The following day (Christmas Eve), Vernon and Stuart returned to Westminster Abbey and learned some information on the watchmen's shifts.
 In the middle of that night, the three men entered a works yard and gained entrance into Poet's Corner.
 Reaching the Chapel containing the tomb of Edward I and King Edward's Chair, they pulled down the barrier.
 On removing the Stone from under the Chair, it crashed to the floor and broke into two pieces.
 The three men, using Hamilton's coat, dragged the larger piece down the high altar steps, then Hamilton took the smaller piece to one of the cars waiting outside.

 Ian Hamilton placed the small piece of Stone in the boot of the car and got into the passenger seat.
 As he did this, Kay Matheson noticed a policeman in the gaslight; Hamilton and Matheson immediately fell into a lovers' clinch.
 The policeman stopped and the three proceeded to have a conversation even though it was 5 a.m.
 Having shared some jokes and a cigarette, Matheson and Hamilton drove off to Victoria, Hamilton getting out on the way to walk back to the Abbey.
 On his arrival, there was no sign of Vernon and Stuart, so he proceeded to drag the large piece of stone to the car himself.
 As he was driving away, he saw Vernon and Stuart walking towards him.